cloudmesh-community/sp19-516-124/project-code/readme.md

 | github: [:cloud:](https://github.com/cloudmesh-community/sp19-516-124/edit/master/project-report/report.md)

 ## Project Detail
-The goal of this project is to document and repert on my experience interfacing with an Azure Virtual Machine using the Apache Libcloud Python library as well as the Microsoft CLI interface.
+The goal of this project is to document and report on my experience interfacing with an Azure Virtual Machine using the Apache Libcloud Python library as well as the Microsoft CLI interface.
 The sole project is the report.

 |  | Links |